RedHatQE/carbon/docs/components/providers/beaker.rst

         - False

     *   - bkr_kickstart
-        - filename of the kickstart template for installation
+        - Name of the kickstart template for installation, the file must be placed in assets directory.
         - String
         - False